 The idea of concentrating sunbeams to use their heat comes from ancient Greece, but Frank Shuman was a pioneer and the first one to market this as a commercially viable solution.
 He established the Sun Power Co. in 1911, building the first solar farm in Tancony (United States).
 However, his biggest project, cut short by the First World War, was a 52,000 km2 solar farm in Sahara desert, which would generate enough energy to supply the entire planet.

-The dream of clean and never-ending energy could become real in the future if the ITER project achieves its 2027 goals.
+The dream of clean and never-ending energy could become real in the future if the ITER project, currently stalled due to technical problems, achieves its 2027 goals.
 That is, nuclear fusion, the energy of the stars, reproduced in a magnetic confinement reactor.
 Hydrogen is used as the fuel, one of the most abundant elements in our planet.

 Which of these energies will replace oil in the history books and provide us with clean, sustainable and never-ending energy in the future?
 The answer will come in a few decades.

 Electricity is quite a complex product: it is generated, distributed through the grid and sold to the end user.
 This is why the grid is so important: it must be made up of a system with various sources of generation, where sources can be added or replaced.